Brunope/AmmoReminder/README.md

 * Reminder wherever you are when running really low on ammo
 * Configuration options for the previous 3 items
 * Configuration option to change how reminder is displayed (chat, message popup, etc.)
+* Shove all public functions into a class to avoid collisions
 * Find nearest ammo vendor button/arrow
 * Mayyybe support alliance scrubs